danriedl/engular/adev/src/content/guide/templates/reference-variables.md

 Without the `ngForm` attribute value, the reference value of `itemForm` would be the [HTMLFormElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLFormElement), `<form>`.
-If an element is an Angular Component, a reference with no attribute value will automatically reference the component instance.
+If an element is an Engular Component, a reference with no attribute value will automatically reference the component instance.
 Otherwise, a reference with no value will reference the DOM element, even if the element has one or more directives applied to it.
 <!-- What is the train of thought from talking about a form element to the difference between a component and a directive?
 Why is the component directive conversation relevant here?  -kw I agree -alex -->

 ## Template variable scope